azeem/jstatic/README.md

 ```

 jstatic converts files using a very simple algorithm.
 Every [Files Array][1] entry
 is treated as a separate conversion Flow.
-During each flow, file details are read into a dictionary.
+During each flow, file details are read into a dictionary with the following properties.

+* `srcPath` - the source path of the file
+* `basename` - the name part of the file
+* `ext` - the extension of the source file
+* `destPath` - the path where the file will be written to at the end of this flow.
+* `content` - the file contents

-This dictionary is then passed sequentially through a series of generators (which modify/add items
-int the dictionary etc.).
+This dictionary is then passed sequentially through a series of generators (which modify/add items int the dictionary etc.).
 The resulting data is then written at the destination.

 ### Configuring jstatic
-The minimum configuration required is a [Files Array][1] for each target, specifying the
-source files and destination.
+The minimum configuration required is a [Files Array][1] for each target, specifying the source files and destination.

 Each [File Array][1] entry can contain additional properties that determine the conversion.
 The following file array properties are valid.

 + All standard [File Array][1] properties.
 + `name` String (default: generated):